juliusz-cwiakalski/grpc-angular-spring-boot-demo/README.md

 There's no direct way to call gRPC from browser so additional proxy is required to translate http calls into gRPC calls.
 [Envoy](https://www.envoyproxy.io/) solves this problem.

+*Disclaimer* this is just a PoC/demo.
+It's rather quick and dirty.
+Focused mostly on getting it all running togheter.
+Further improvemetns/cleanup to come in future :)

 Building and starting
 =====================